nikordaris/nikordaris.github.io/_posts/2020-07-23-graphql-design.md

 }
 ```

 In this example the logical list is implied because of our domain model.
 A company only has a single list of customers and so the root query does not need to provide more context to the server.
-But what if this was called deleteCustomer instead?
-If you remove one of your Customers does it delete them from the platform for other users?
-If the platform’s action button said Delete that would be a legitimate point of confusion for the user which means it would be a legitimate point of confusion for our Schema design too.
+But what if this was called `deleteCustomer` instead?
+If you remove one of your Customers does it delete the Company from the platform for other users?
+If the platform’s UI button said `Delete Company` that would be a legitimate point of confusion for the user which means it would be a legitimate point of confusion for our Schema design too.

-# Errors and Alternative Responses
+# Errors and Alternative Results

 This has been a contentious topic of debate within the GraphQL community since the beginning but the dust has settled and the majority of the community has come to an agreement.
-Schema designers should distinguish between an Error and an Alternative Response data structure.
+Schema designers should distinguish between an Error and an [Alternative Result](https://medium.com/@sachee/200-ok-error-handling-in-graphql-7ec869aec9bc) data structure.
 The main distinguishing difference between the two is:

-Error - The operation failed and there is nothing the client can do about it.
+- **Error**: The operation failed and there is nothing the client can do about it.
 Someone should probably file a bug report

-Alternative Response - An expected error happened and the client should be explicitly told what happened so they can choose to do something about it.
+- **Alternative Result**: An expected error happened and the client should be explicitly told what happened so they can choose to do something about it.

 What this means is some “errors” are actually just one of the known workflows that the client should manage with an explicit user experience.
-The way you can design for this in GraphQL is with Union types.
-Lets look at a complex scenario where we have a long running operation to calculate risk scores that requires authorization by the third party and requires premium subscription with us.
-We want to succinctly support giving the client the right data so they can render the correct view.
+The way you can design for this in GraphQL is with `Union` types.
+Lets look at a complex scenario where we have a long running operation to calculate Cyber Risk Scores for your Third Parties that requires authorization by the third party and requires premium subscription with [CyberGRX](https://www.cybergrx.com).
+We want to succinctly support giving the client UI the right data so they can render the correct view.
 We can accomplish this with a Union of 4 response types

 ```graphql
 enum AuthStatus {